tijsluitse/internet-of-things/waste-sensor/README.md

 With the ESP8266 wifi drivers you are able to connect to the wifi.
 You need to replace these "xxx" with your own wifi network information. ```const char* ssid = "xxx"; const char* pass = "xxx";``` .

 ##Data file
-To write data to the server you need to create a json file. ```[{time: "", waste: ""}]``` It will be an array with the time and the waste height.
+To write data to the server you need to create a JSON file. ```[{time: "", waste: ""}]``` It will be an array with the time and the waste height.
+Later on the JSON file will be splitted in to arrays, which we can use to make a chart.
+Underneath you can check how we post data to the JSON file.

 ###Buzzer file
 To check if the buzzer is on or off you need to create an output.txt file.
-The php code writes "on" or "off" to the text file, which the ESP reads.
+The php code writes "on" or "off" to the text file, which the ESP reads with a http request.
+Underneath you can check the http get request.

 ##Arduino loop
 After initializing all the materials in the Arduino code you need to create the loop which will run after uploading the code to the ESP.